Bev Francis

 Beverley "Bev" Francis (born 15 February 1955) is an Australian gym owner and retired professional bodybuilder, powerlifter, and national shot put champion.

 Early life

 Beverley Francis was born on 15 February 1955 in Geelong, Victoria, the youngest of five children.
 As a child she dreamed of playing football.

+She attended Bell Park Secondary College graduating in 1972.
 In 1976, she graduated from the University of Melbourne, where she obtained a degree in physical education and a teaching diploma.
 She then worked as a high school physical education and mathematics teacher for eight years.

 Career

 Shot put

 As a teenager, Francis became an accomplished shot putter.
 In February 1974, she began serious training.
 In 1977, she broke the Australian shot put record.
 From 1977 to 1979 and 1981 to 1982, she was an Australian track and field team member.
 She missed the 1980 track season due to a knee injury.
 In 1982, she won the Australian national shot put championships.
 Along with shot put, she performed the discus throw, javelin throw, and 100 meter reserve.